senthil_rajasek 2 years ago

 Ugh, and here I was thinking this one was the 'better' one to use than innerHTML (if you can get away with it, when needing just unformatted text and not needing the convenience of HTML tags being automatically formatted for you)

-• theobeers a year ago
+• theobeers 2 years ago

 This blog post is from 2015—which should be added to the title here on HN.